Kudos for AHB’s Goodies

 Coming soon…

-I am toeing into the paid-subscription side of Substack.
-At first I plan to post new playlists, roughly every other month, to anyone that signs up to get my Substack emails.
+I post new playlists, roughly every 4-8 weeks, to anyone that signs up to get my Substack emails.
 For free!

 Huh, what?